flare-foundation/governance-proposals/FIP/FIP_11.md

 If this proposal passes, implementation of the new parameters will start soon after voting ends.
 The changes will be implemented gradually, to support a smooth transition and continued reliability.
-New changes will be communicated with the data providers and voted by the data provider [Management Group](https://proposals.flare.network/FIP/FIP_2.html).
+New changes will be communicated with the data providers and voted by the data providers' [Management Group](https://proposals.flare.network/FIP/FIP_2.html).

 ## 5. Voting Details